Cacti/plugin_thold/README.md

 It follows closely RRDtools RPN logic, and most RRDtool RPN functions are supported.

+If you plan on using the Threshold Daemon to increase the scalability of your thresholds, note that you must modify and install the thold_daemon.service file into your systemd configuration, and then start and test the service.
+If you fail to perform these steps, thold will appear to not work as expected.

 Lastly, please note that several forks of the thold plugin are available from different sources.
 These forks of thold are not necessarily compatible with the current version of Cacti's thold plugin.
 Please be aware of this when